 Other socially conditioned personal objectives involve a more indirect competitive element.
 These include the pursuit of wealth and other resources, such as social influence and power.
-One person’s pursuit of valuable resources does not always hinder others from pursuing the same resource, but if the resource in question is valuable due to its scarcity, then the pursuit will have an exclusive character.
+One person’s pursuit of valuable resources does not always hinder others from pursuing the same resource.
+But if the resource in question is valuable due to its scarcity, the pursuit will have an exclusive character.

-Although the pursuit of personal objectives with social and competitive elements sometimes involves ramifications for those who participate in the same competitive setting, the group of people affected by the pursuit is usually very small, and ramifications for outsiders or non-participants are usually negligible.
-It does not matter to me which pupils gain the qualification to practice medicine and which do not, or which people gain wealth and power and which do not, except in matters where that power touches areas where my personal interests are at stake.
+Although the pursuit of personal objectives with social and competitive elements sometimes involves ramifications for those who participate in the same competitive setting, the group of people affected by the pursuit is usually very small.
+It does not matter much to me which pupils gain the qualification to practice medicine and which do not, or which people gain wealth and power and which do not – at least until that power touches areas where I have personal interests at stake.

-Each individual knows her own personal objectives intimately, as well as her own interpretation of group objectives which she espouses.
+Each individual knows her own personal objectives intimately, as well as her own interpretation of the group objectives which she espouses.
 She may be less certain about how other members of the group interpret its objectives, or how strongly various factions within the group disagree about the group objective.
-Even so, in case the prevailing group objectives gradually change to something which the individual cannot espouse, she can usually be reasonably certain that she would notice this change just by participating in the group.
-People receive information about group objectives from the leaders of the group, and can usually check the veracity of this information by direct observation or participation.
-People can understand both group objectives and personal objectives, and based on that understanding they can freely decide whether to espouse them or not.
+Even so, in case the prevailing group objectives gradually change to something which the individual cannot espouse, she can usually be reasonably certain that she would notice this change just by continuing to be a participant in the group.
+People receive information about group objectives from the leaders of the group and other member and can usually check the veracity of this information by direct observation or participation.
+They can understand both group objectives and personal objectives, and based on that understanding they can freely decide whether to espouse them or not.

-However, the philosophical nature pf public objectives does not necessarily mean that it would be very complicated or difficult to understand public objectives.
-It doesn’t take much reflection to reach the conclusion that better security will be provided by a public organization for everyone than by competing organizations for selected individuals, or by each individual for himself.
-But it does require a fundamental shift to an egalitarian perspective where everyone’s interested are accounted equal.
+However, the philosophical nature of public objectives does not necessarily mean that it would be very complicated or difficult to understand public objectives.
+It doesn’t take much reflection to reach the conclusion that better security will be provided by a public organization for everyone than by competing organizations for selected individuals or by each individual for himself.
+But it does require a fundamental shift to an egalitarian perspective where everyone’s interests are taken into account equally.